 Who is steering the boat here?
 The talent agent?
 Is the talent agent acquiescing to production demands for the perception of perfection?
 Or public expectations that those who appear on screen should appear unattainably flawless?
-Who exactly is generating and promulgating the concept that actors who are seen on screen must be pristine, plastic-looking, and unrealistic, and why should anyone try to bring that concept to fruition?
-I cannot answer any of these … Read more »
+Who exactly is generating and promulgating the concept that actors who are seen on screen must be pristine, … Read more »

 Earlier this week someone remarked to me that I might not be cast in roles because, “Perhaps you’re trying too hard.”
 I’ve been pondering this remark for a few days now.
 Given that any audition is essentially a job interview, is it possible to try too hard?
 Would one ever say to a jobless individual who hasn’t been receiving invitations to interview for jobs to which they’ve applied—or who hasn’t been receiving job offers despite interviewing—that, “Perhaps you’re trying too hard”?
 I would think some jobseekers might be offended by such a statement.
 Would one hire another because s/he has put forth little to no effort in the interview process?

 What constitutes “trying too hard”?
 My knowledge, experience, and education tell me that I should: